aplbrain/npyjs/README.md

 let n = new npyjs();
 ```

 -   This object can now be used load .npy files.
-Arrays are returned via a JavaScript callback, so usage looks like this:
+Arrays can be returned via a JavaScript callback, so usage looks like this:

 ```javascript
 n.load("my-array.npy", (array, shape) => {